 In practice, current effects on waves combines the 'bunching' or 'concertina' effect described in section 7.1.2 due to a converge in the current, with the refraction, associated with current vorticity.
 A third effect is the enhancement of wave generation in waves against currents due to the relative wind.
-When we use the frame of reference moving with the current $\hat{\mathbf{u}}$ , the wind speed in that frame of reference changes from $\mathbf{U}{10}$ to $\mathbf{U}{10} - \hat{\mathbf{u}}$ .
-In practive one should thus correct the wind speed provided by a weather forecasting model to force the wind-wave generation... except for real adjustement of the wind to the presence of the current which are generally not included in weather models.
-Hence, the true wind is reduced by opposing currents so that the wind-wave forcing should be something between the modeled $\mathbf{U}{10}$ and $\mathbf{U}{10} - \hat{\mathbf{u}}$ , say $\mathbf{U}{10} - r\hat{\mathbf{u}}$ .
+When we use the frame of reference moving with the current $\hat{\mathbf{u}}$, the wind speed in that frame of reference changes from \mathbf{U}{10} to $\mathbf{U}{10} - \hat{\mathbf{u}}$.
+In practice one should thus correct the wind speed provided by a weather forecasting model to force the wind-wave generation... except for real adjustement of the wind to the presence of the current which are generally not included in weather models.
+Hence, the true wind is reduced by opposing currents so that the wind-wave forcing should be something between the modeled \mathbf{U}{10} and $\mathbf{U}{10} - \hat{\mathbf{u}}$.
 Numerical experiments for large scale currents suggests that on average $r \simeq 0.5$ is the right order of magnitude when adjusted to the fully coupled atmosphere-current solution (J. Bidlot, personal communication 2010).
+This is very important for the ocean dynamics, and forcing an ocean circulation model with r = 1 generally gives a work of the wind against the eddies that is too strong and produces a strong underestimation of the eddy kinetic energy (Renault et al., 2016b), with influences on the position of western boundary currents such as the Gulf Stream (Renault et al., 2016a).

 In figure 7.2, we show an example of modelled current effects on waves in the Drake passage, between Chile and Antarctica.
-The variability of wave heights is investigated by computed the spatial spectrum of $H_s$ .
+The variability of wave heights is investigated by computed the spatial spectrum of H_s .
 We find that the variation in wave heights at large scales is dominated by the effect of refraction, whereas at scales around 10 km, the variability is mostly due to the relative wind and advection effects.
-At present there is no available data to validate these model prediction.
-Indeed, the satellite altimeter data at scales shorter than 80 km (e.g. figure 7.2.d) is dominated by noise.

-&lt;sup>1Due to the presence of the current, s differs from the along-ray direction.
+1Due to the presence of the current, s differs from the along-ray direction.